 Rename default containers to suit your needs.
 I name mine as follows: Google sandbox, Social media, Banking and Shopping; then force Google domains, like google.com, mail.google.com, youtube.com (and their country specific versions if needed) to always open in Google sandbox (open add-on’s menu, select desired container, open website you want to contain in that container and click Always open in [container], repeat with all the websites you want to contain, i. e. force all the twitters, facebooks and reddits to open in Social media container, your bank to open in Banking container and so on).

 Open Cookie AutoDelete extension settings and check these options:

 Enable Automatic Cleaning?
 Delay Before Cleaning

 Your options should look something like this:

-Now you white-list or grey-list the sites you visit by opening them in an appropriate sandbox (read above paragraph).
-For example, when visit www.google.com, Firefox loads it as pre-configured in Google sandbox, and then I press Cookie AutoDelete icon in Firefox toolbar and add *.google.com to white-list as shown in the image bellow.
+Now you white-list or grey-list the sites you visit by opening them in an appropriate container (read Containing with Multi-Account containers section above).
+For example, when visiting www.google.com, Firefox loads it in Google sandbox, then press the Cookie AutoDelete icon in the Firefox toolbar and add *.google.com to white-list as shown in the image bellow.

 Repeat this step with other often-visited sites by white-listing cookies in their corresponding containers.
 This is more convenient than always deleting cookies, because you do not need to login and go through two-factor authentication every time you want to open you mail and at the same time confines those cookies to their corresponding sandboxes.